Academic and Research Facilities

 Price Hall (1899) This structure formerly was a brewery named Die Alte Brauerei.
 In 1912 it was remodeled to serve as a dormitory, and it was named in honor of Henry Reese Price, president of the university board of trustees.
 It is currently vacant.

 Rathbone Hall (1971).
 This building’s upper level is a major and recently renovated student dining facility, with window walls affording a panoramic view of the Lehigh Valley.
 The building bears the name of its donor, Monroe Jackson Rathbone ‘21, president of the university board of trustees from 1957 to 1973.
 Rathbone was chairman of the board, Standard Oil Co.
 (New Jersey), now Exxon Corp., and was a major innovator in the oil industry.
-The lower level houses the Residential Services Office.
+The lower level houses the Residential Services Office and Conference & Special Housing Services.

 Rauch Business Center (1990).
 Philip Rauch ‘33, L.L.D.
 ‘79, retired chairman of the board and director of the Parker-Hannifin Corp., made the principal contribution to build this facility.
 Lehigh’s Rauch Business Center was dedicated in 1990 as the state-of-the-art home of the university’s College of Business and Economics.
-The $17.8-million facility has 115,000 square feet of floor space on five stories and features a diverse array of classrooms, auditoria, conference rooms, the Career Services Office, The Common Grounds Café, and is also home to the Perella Financial Services Lab.
+The $17.8-million facility has 115,000 square feet of floor space on five stories and features a diverse array of classrooms, auditoria, conference rooms, as well as, the Center for Career and Professional Development, The Common Grounds Café, and the Perella Financial Services Lab.

 Sayre Building (1869).
 Originally known as the Sayre Observatory, the dome that once housed the telescope can still be seen.